sinonjs/referee/docs/index.md

     }
     return true;
   },
-  "Type of exception is wrong!"
+  "Type of exception is wrong!",
 ); // with message to print, if test fails
 ```